-Beginning April 1, 2011, the Company adopted a deferred share unit ("DSU") plan for its independent directors.
+Beginning April 1, 2011, the Company adopted a deferred share units (DSU) plan for its independent directors.
 Independent directors must elect annually as to how they wish their directors' fees to be paid and can specify the allocation of their directors' fees between DSUs and cash.
 When a director leaves the Board of Directors, outstanding DSUs are paid out in cash, with the amount equal to the number of DSUs granted multiplied by the closing share price as of the end of the fiscal quarter immediately following such terminations.
 Under the plan, the directors are not entitled to receive any common shares in the Company, and under no circumstances will DSUs confer on any participant any of the rights or privileges of a holder of common shares.

-During the year ended March 31, 2018, the Company granted 77,720 DSUs [2017 - 84,990 DSUs].
-The carrying amount of the liability relating to DSUs at March 31, 2018 was \$2.2 million [2017 - \$1.1 million].
+During the year ended March 31, 2019, the Company granted 62,916 DSUs [2018 - 77,720 DSUs].
+The carrying amount of the liability relating to DSUs at March 31, 2019 was \$2.7 million [2018 - \$2.2 million].